Operating data

 The development of offshore wind projects also continues:

-Renewable production at the close of the nine months of 2023 reached 4,180 GWh, up 16.3 % compared to the same period last year, with the following breakdown by technology:
+Renewable production in 2024 reached 7,916 GWh, up 31 % compared to the same period last year, with the following breakdown by technology:

 Rest of the world | GWh |